You might be asking yourself, can I take Imodium for IBS?

-We often see people feeling very anxious about having diarrhoea.
+We often see people feeling very anxious about having diarrhea.
 This means you may be tempted to take too much Imodium.

-And remember, IBS is multifactorial – so diet and lifestyle approaches should also be a part of your IBS management.
+Always remember that IBS is multifactorial; diet and lifestyle approaches should also be a part of your IBS management.
 It is recommended that you work with a specialist dietitian to help you.

 Have a look at our detailed article on IBS-D and how you can manage it to find out more about what you can do to help with your symptoms.